Fudenberg-Research-Group/akita_utils/CONTRIBUTING.md

 Wait CI to run and one of the developers will review your PR.
 ## Makefile utilities

-This project comes with a `Makefile` that contains a number of useful utility.
+This project comes with a `Makefile` that contains a number of useful utility under development.

 ```bash
 ❯ make